What makes caricature different from, say, portraiture?

 Definition of Caricatures

 Consider the dictionary definitions… The word caricature can be used as a noun or verb.
-As a noun, it’s defined as a picture, description or imitation of a person in which certain striking characteristics are exaggerated in order to create a comic or grotesque effect.
-As a verb, to caricature is to make or give a comically or grotesquely exaggerated representation of someone or something.
+As a noun, it’s defined as a picture, description or imitation of a person in which certain striking characteristics are exaggerated ( larger or smaller) in order to create a comic effect.
+As a verb, to caricature is to make or give a comically or exaggerated representation of someone or something.
 The word portraiture is defined as a graphic and detailed description, especially of a person.
-Therefore, the difference comes down to keywords like “comic,” “grotesque,” and “exaggerated.”
+Therefore, the difference comes down to keywords like “comic,” and “exaggeration”.

 The Hyperbole of Caricatures

-When someone’s caricature is drawn they’re likely to have features that are bigger and more pronounced than they are in real life… for instance, if you get your caricature drawn at a party, you might notice the artist gave you an extra large or long nose… or maybe your smile is very toothy… or your eyebrows are extra bushy.
+When someone’s caricature is drawn they’re likely to have features that are bigger or smaller than they are in real life… for instance, if you get your caricature drawn at a party, you might notice the artist gave you a more dignified noes … or maybe your chin is made smaller, or your eyebrows are extra bushy.
 All created for dramatic effect.

 The Purpose of Caricatures

 So what’s the purpose of caricature?
-It’s a way to distort the basic essence of a person in a still recognizable form, often to make people laugh or have some other emotional response to seeing it.
-Caricatures can be complimentary or insulting.
+It’s a way to Enhance the basic essence of a person creating an interesting version of them with a touch of humor.
+This brings friends and family together for a happy engaging experience.
+Caricatures are best when complimentary.
 They’re often used in politics and/or to entertain people.
 If you were to pick up a MAD magazine from years ago, you’d notice how many movie stars and celebrities got the caricature treatment– for your entertainment, and, perhaps, to make you chuckle.

 Satire and Humor in Caricatures